jakubBone/Swift-Code-Hub/README.md

 - **Efficient Data Storage**: Store SWIFT data in a database optimized for fast retrieval

-- **RESTful API Exposure**: Provide endpoints for querying, adding, and deleting SWIFT records
+- **RESTful API**: Provide endpoints for querying, adding, and deleting SWIFT records

 - **Containerization:**: Deploy the application and database using Docker to ensure a consistent runtime environment